-MiCom 2018 is composed of five sessions that capture the key aspects of microbial interactions.
+MiCom 2020 will comprise five thematic core themes that capture the key aspects of microbial interactions.
 We invite all PhD students conducting research on related fields to share their findings.

 Organisms exist in complex and competitive environments, in order to optimize their adaptation to these environments they can cooperate, compete, evade, kill, or be killed.
 To orchestrate these complex interactions, chemical signaling evolved to transmit information, and is the earliest form of communication.
 Chemical ecology is an interdisciplinary field of research centered on identifying these chemical signals and studying their significance in ecological interactions.
 This session calls on researchers to present their work on all facets of these chemical signals and the ecological interactions which they facilitate.

 Keynote speakers: Dr. Klaus Bernhard Schlaeppi, Dr. Anna Rosa Sprocati

 Microbes in their natural settings evolve various survival strategies that dominate their interactions with the surrounding organisms and environment.
 On an individualistic level, they employ adaptive tactics that help them maximize their growth in changing environmental conditions.
 However they also display cooperative or antagonistic traits with neighboring species that influence at a community level.
 This session calls for the researchers to exhibit their work on strategies used by microbes to colonize the environment, bet hedge, and manifest various genotypes and phenotypes in the population.
 Such strategies are important to consider since they lead to increased fitness and also assist in forming interactive communities like micro colonies and biofilms.
 It also provides an opportunity to discuss work on microbial applications to the environment in the form of bioremediation and biogeochemical cycles.

 Keynote speaker: Prof. Dr. Martin Grininger, Prof. PhD Sean F. Brady